 - Supporting community events in health-related endeavors

-- JAMA's history during and after the internment period; the final product, Silent Scars of Healing Hands, is unfortunately out of print, but efforts are under way in partnership with Japanese American National Museum, to have this very important work re-published.
+- JAMA's history during and after the imprisonment; the final product, Silent Scars of Healing Hands, is unfortunately out of print, but efforts are under way in partnership with Japanese American National Museum, to have this very important work re-published.
 We'll keep you up to date about the progress of this re-publication, which hopefully will be available again for purchase by the end of 2023!

 Our Mission